f-prime/Coffer/docs/Templates.md

 `templateUtils.copyProgram(path_to_program)`

 Copy allows a template to copy a program outside of the environment into the environment along with all its dependencies.
-Example, `wget`.
+Example: `/usr/bin/wget`.